ARQ-CRISP/Robotics-AI-Mini-School/tasks.md

 - The gripper positions itself to perform the grasping.

 Currently, the random movements are set by Node 1.
 Working after this node, you will need to create a second node that will find the object.
 After the object is found, your node will initiate the third node that will perform grasp, shake and drop.
-In summary, we expect you to implement Node 2:
+In summary, we expect you to implement Node 2.

+**NODE 3**
+The arm will perform grasping at the final position determined by Node 2.
+Then, it will  move and shake.
+We will assess if it drops the object.

 [![Nodes](ROSNodes2.jpg)]()